 Today in the Union of South Africa the process of forming two national societies continues, that of the Bantu and of the Anglo-Afrikaner.
 There are no grounds for assuming that one nation can be formed which would embrace the Bantu, the Coloureds and the Anglo-Afrikaners.
 The Coloureds could not at the present time become a component of the national Bantu group, they do not know the Bantu languages and in language, cultural forms and self-consciousness they tend to identify themselves with the Anglo-Afrikaners.
-The Indians are a completely separate group.5
+The Indians are a completely separate group.

-In actual fact, it is clear, Potekhin's theory is merely an ex cathedra benediction of the pro-Congress tactics finally decided upon by the Communist Party of South Africa after the second world war, and especially after the dissolution of the C.P.S.A. in 1950.6 In 1962, when the C.P.S.A. emerged again as the S.A.C.P., it adopted the Freedom Charter as an adequate expression of the short-term aims of the Party.7 Potekhin's concluding remark in the above work holds within it a fatal ambivalence both as to the concept of the nation and as to the class leadership of the struggle for national liberation.
+In actual fact, it is clear, Potekhin's theory is merely an ex cathedra benediction of the pro-Congress tactics finally decided upon by the Communist Party of South Africa after the Second World War, and especially after the dissolution of the C.P.S.A. in 1950.6 In 1962, when the C.P.S.A. emerged again as the S.A.C.P., it adopted the Freedom Charter as an adequate expression of the short-term aims of the Party.7 Potekhin's concluding remark in the above work holds within it a fatal ambivalence both as to the concept of the nation and as to the class leadership of the struggle for national liberation.
 Again it is necessary to quote him in full, lest paraphrasing him appear like distorting the real meaning of this celebrated 'Africanist':

 The South African Bantu have not yet united as a nation.
 At present we emphasise only that there are potential possibilities and grounds for assuming that the process that will lead to the formation of a nation has begun.
 These nations do not as yet have clear concise contours and it would be unjust to try to give a precise answer to this question now.
 The question of national boundaries will be decided by the peoples themselves once they have freed themselves from the imperialist Government.
-At this given stage of development the chief task of all Bantu peoples must be to unite their strength in one national front; and together with the progressive forces of the Anglo-Afrikaners, Indians and Coloureds, to liquidate the regime of racial discrimination and to conquer political rights equal to those of the European section of the population.8

-With a single significant exception, to which I shall refer below,9 the ideas expressed in this document have remained the stock-in-trade of the Congress Movement and the S.A.C.P. ever since.
-Indeed in some respects, it has been rigidified into a dogma which has a significant point of intersection with the dogma of the Afrikaner sectionalists on the national question - their characterisation of South Africa as a 'multi-national' polity.
-Thus, for instance, a leading member of the A.N.C. executive, and later the director of the Lutuli Memorial Foundation, wrote circa 1971 in answer to Minister M.C.
-Botha's claim that the Bantu-speaking people of South Africa consisted of eight different nations, that in fact there is only one African nation based on community of oppression: Those who know something about South African history will remember that long before it was fashionable to speak about White unity and the White nation, the African people from different tribes, the Xhosas, Zulus, Sothos, Swazis, Shanganes, Tswanas and others met in Bloemfontein in 1912 and decided to form themselves into one nation - an African nation and then and there formed the African National Congress, their political mouthpiece.10
+At this given stage of development the chief task of all Bantu peoples must be to unite their strength in one national front; and together with the progressive forces of the Anglo-Afrikaners, Indians and Coloureds, to liquidate the regime of racial discrimination and to conquer political rights equal to those of the European section of the population.8 intersection with the dogma of the Afrikaner sectionalists on the national question - their characterisation of South Africa as a 'multi-national' polity.
+Thus, for instance, a leading member of the A.N.C. executive, and later the director of the Luthuli Memorial Foundation, wrote circa 1971 in answer to Minister M.C.
+Botha's claim that the Bantu-speaking people of South Africa consisted of eight different nations, that in fact there is only one African nation based on community of oppression: